gem-pasteur/macsyfinder/doc/source/index.rst

 Welcome to MacSyFinder's documentation!
 =======================================

-A new version of MacSyFinder is available, see :ref:`here for an overview of the novelties<new_v2>`.
+A **new version of MacSyFinder (v2)** is available, see :ref:`here for an overview of the novelties<new_v2>`.
+The search engine was improved, and some bugs/unwanted behaviors corrected.
+MacSyFinder's models for V2 are very similar, yet not compatible with those from V1.
+See here for details on :ref:`how to carry your models to V2<models_v1_v2>`.

-MacSyFinder is a program to model and detect macromolecular systems, genetic pathways... in protein datasets.
+MacSyFinder is a program to **model and detect macromolecular systems, genetic pathways**... in protein datasets.
-In prokaryotes, these systems have often evolutionarily conserved properties: they are made of conserved components, and are encoded in compact loci (conserved genetic architecture).
+In prokaryotes, these systems have often evolutionarily conserved properties: they are made of **conserved components**, and are encoded in **compact loci** (conserved genetic architecture).
 The user models these systems with MacSyFinder to reflect these conserved features, and to allow their efficient detection.

 Criteria for systems detection include **component content (quorum)**, and **genomic co-localization**.
-Each component corresponds to a hidden Markov model (HMM) protein profile to perform homology searches with the program Hmmer.
+Each component corresponds to a hidden Markov model (HMM) protein profile to perform sequence similarity searches with the program Hmmer.

 In order to model macromolecular systems, the user: